 I overheard a conversation the other day between one of our customer service reps and a customer who had some questions about improving their diet.
-During the chat, the benefits of adopting vegan dietary habits was mentioned.
+During the chat, the benefits of adopting vegan dietary habits were mentioned.
 With that came an explanation of what it means to be vegan.
 I observe a raw vegan diet myself and can attest to the positive benefits I experience with my own health and feel this is information that deserves to be repeated.

 What is a Vegan?